Determination of stomatal index

 The stomatal number is defined as the average number of stomata per sq mm of the epidermis of the leaf.
-The actual number of stomata per sq mm may vary for the leaves of the same plant grown in a different environments or under different climatic conditions.
+The actual number of stomata per sq mm may vary for the leaves of the same plant grown in different environments or under different climatic conditions.

 However, it is shown that the ratio of the number of stomata to the total number of epidermal cells in a given area of the epidermis is fairly constant for any age of the plant and under different climatic conditions.
-Stomatal index is the percentage which the number of stomata forms to the total number of epidermal cells, each stoma being counted as one cell.
+The Stomatal index is the percentage in which the number of stomata forms to the total number of epidermal cells, each stoma being counted as one cell.
 The Stomatal index can be calculated by using the following equation:

 Stomatal Index = S x 100/E+S

 Where S= Number of stomata per unit area E= Number of epidermal cells in the same unit area.
 Whilst stomatal number varies considerably with the age of the leaf and due to changes in environmental conditions, the stomatal index is relatively constant and therefore, of diagnostic significance for a given species

 Compound microscope Camera lucida Drawing board Micro slides Cover glasses Forceps Spirit lamp Small watch glass Blade Cello tape Drawing sheet, Dark colored pencil with sharp lead Chloral hydrate solution.